-What to do in Sapporo: A summary of the best places to visit
+Where to go in Sapporo: A summary of the top points of interest

 - Ready for one of the best city views in Japan?
 Zip up via ropeway and cablecar to the summit of Mt.
 Moiwa to gape at Sapporo from above.

 - Got an insatiable craving for Japanese food?
 Give your tastebuds an adventure along Susukino’s Ramen Yokocho, an atmospheric alleyway serving up Sapporo’s world-famous miso ramen.